monsoonmaelstrom/book2/book2.md

 “Yes,” he growls dropping his mouth to my nipple.

 “Good,” I moan.
-“That means I don’t have to be quiet then.”
+“That means I don’t have to be quiet.”

 I swear I feel him somehow grow even harder.
 And he drops a hand beneath the water between my thighs, brushing his fingertips over my clit with the lightest possible touch, eliciting an aching cry of need from me.